 The complaining witness testified that she heard the client's footsteps approaching her from behind.
 The client was following the complaining witness so he could “return the favor” and pour the contents of his drink on the complaining witness.
 The complaining witness testified that when she entered her bedroom she tried to close the door but could not because she noticed that the client was trying to push through the door to enter the bedroom.
 The complaining witness pushed against the door to prevent the client from entering the bedroom and could tell that the client was pushing the door.
 As the complaining witness was pushing against the door she felt an impact to her face and was stunned and immediately felt pain to her lower lip.
 She turned the light on in her bedroom and noticed blood all over her shirt.
 The complaining witness noticed that her lower lip had been cut and was bleeding.
 The client immediately offered to help the complaining witness treat the wound.
 The complaining witness became scared and picked up her cell phone to call the police.
 The complaining witness testified that she was unable to complete several phone calls because her cell phone was wet.
 The complaining witness exited the residence and went outside.
 When she realized that she did not have her cell phone with her she went back into the home and was unable to find her cellphone.
 The client had disassembled her cell phone so that it could dry out.
 The complaining witness was able to retrieve her cell phone and called the police to report the Domestic Battery.

-DuPage County Domestic Battery lawyer, James Dimeas, argued that since the criminal charge of Domestic Battery required that the state prove intent, that the State had failed to prove all the elements of the offense of Domestic Battery and that his client was not proven guilty of the Domestic Battery.
+DuPage County Domestic Battery attorney, James Dimeas, argued that since the criminal charge of Domestic Battery required that the state prove intent beyond a reasonable Doubt, that the State had failed to prove all the elements of the offense of Domestic Battery and that his client was not proven guilty of the Domestic Battery.

 Since the state failed to produce any evidence that the client attempted to prevent the complaining witness from reporting the Domestic Battery, the court dismissed the charges of Interfering with the Reporting of a Domestic Battery after the state rested their case.
-The Court agreed with Mr. Dimeas's argument and found the client Not Guilty of the Domestic Battery and Not Guilty of Interfering with the Reporting of a Domestic Battery.
+The Court agreed with James Dimeas's argument and found the client NOT GUILTY of the Domestic Battery and NOT GUILTY of Interfering with the Reporting of a Domestic Battery.